 With smartphones becoming quintessential as each day passes, we are yet to see the best of the mobile app industry.
 This article looks at the latest trends and must know statistics in the mobile app industry for 2021.

 1. Internet of Things (IoT) Mobile App Integration

 While the IoT is not a new concept, the increasing mobile penetration across various industries has brought forth virtually endless opportunities for this technology.
 The IoT is a network of internet-connected devices that provide automated control and convenience to its users.

 An excellent example of IoT integration in mobile app development is smart home technology.
-Through smart technology, users can adjust their house’s thermostats from remote locations, or even connect household appliances like refrigerators to mobile apps.
+Users can adjust their house’s thermostats from remote locations or even connect household appliances like refrigerators to mobile apps through smart technology.

 2. Apps for Foldable Smartphones

 Mobile phones have been changing dramatically over the years, from flip phones to touchscreens with no buttons.
 The last few years have seen the emergence of foldable Devices.
 In 2019, for instance, we saw foldable devices like the Motorola Razr, the Huawei Mate X, and the Samsung Galaxy Fold.

 Ideally, foldable devices can expand or compress their screen size to suit user preferences.
 For instance, users can fold their devices during phone calls, then unfold them to watch videos on significantly bigger screens.

 This creates a need for app development tailored to these devices.
 The idea is to have apps that seamlessly adjust to the screen, whether folded or unfolded.